niran/merge-gmail-contacts/README.markdown

 If you want to merge contacts from another application, [import your contacts into Gmail][2], follow the rest of these instructions, then export the merged contacts into a format your application can read (the export page will explain the formats if you aren't sure).

 [2]: http://mail.google.com/support/bin/answer.py?answer=12118&cbid=-1qlxpodsfyozq&src=cb&lev=answer

+#### Caveat

+As I mentioned before, my duplicates were mostly phone numbers that were separate from emails, so I was aiming to merge non-overlapping data into a single contact.
+If your duplicates are mostly people with multiple email addresses, the script will print out the contacts that are duplicates, but it won't actually merge those.
+It should be fairly simple to modify this script to handle that, or you can use the script just to help you identify the duplicates so you can merge them manually.

 #### License